Soccer positions are essential to understanding the beautiful game, and they shape the tactics and outcomes of matches.

 Wingers

-Wingers are stationed on the flanks and provide width to the attack.
+Wingers are stationed on the flanks and provide width to the attack, often collaborating with full-backs to create scoring opportunities.

 They use their pace and dribbling ability to take on defenders and deliver crosses.